-5. Why do we only list the 8 major allergens?
+3. Why do we only list the 8 major allergens?

-FDA GMP guidelines require the 8 major allergens be listed.
+FDA cGMP guidelines require the 8 major allergens to be listed.
 We strive to reduce the occurrence of these major allergens in all Priority One formulations.
-Since allergens are very individual to each person we couldn’t possibly list each and every possibility of an allergen.
-This is why our labeling program is so important, by assuring that you know the starting components and the raw material components you can identify any allergen that is unique to you or your patient.
-Remember most of our competitors are failing to disclose this information.
+Since allergens are individual to each person, we couldn’t possibly list every possibility of an allergen.
+Therefore our labeling program is so important, by listing the starting components and the raw material components you can identify any allergen that is unique to you or your patient.

-6. Why doesn't the Complete Daily contain Vitamin C?
+4. Why doesn't the Complete Daily contain Vitamin C?

 Our testing protocols are established utilizing an NSF-designed hazard analysis program.
 Since every raw material has a unique microbial or environmental adulteration hazard, each material has a predetermined testing protocol suited to its own risk level.
 Regardless of how low the risk level is determined to be, every raw material is tested using the USP and or AHPA recommended standards.